smartworkx/fabricsjs/README.md

 - As much as possible for now for simplicity

 ## Features to add/things to fix
-- cache busting
 - webpack customizations
 - sfg
+- add cypress for testing examples
+- run standard in pipeline
+- run tests in pipeline
 - good sfg development experience
 - sfg export to S3
 - triggering  from bitbucket
 - should not be necessary to use commonjs for exporting fragments